John Tenta

 John Anthony Tenta Jr. (June 22, 1963 – June 7, 2006) was a Canadian professional wrestler and sumo wrestler (rikishi) best known for his work in the World Wrestling Federation as Earthquake.

-After a promising start to his sumo career, using the name Kototenzan, Tenta switched to professional wrestling and became a high-profile star for the WWF, feuding with Hulk Hogan and winning the WWF Tag Team Championship as a member of The Natural Disasters with personal friend, Typhoon.
+After a promising start to his sumo career, using the name Kototenzan, Tenta switched to professional wrestling and became a high-profile star for the WWF, feuding with Hulk Hogan and winning the WWF Tag Team Championship as a member of The Natural Disasters with personal friend Typhoon.

 His professional wrestling career also encompassed runs in World Championship Wrestling, where he was known as Avalanche and The Shark, All Japan Pro Wrestling and a return to WWF as Golga.
 Tenta died in 2006 after a long battle with bladder cancer.

-On April 19, 2025, Tenta, as Earthquake, was posthumously inducted into the WWE Hall of Fame Class of 2025 alongside Typhoon as The Natural Disasters.
+Tenta, as Earthquake, was posthumously inducted into the WWE Hall of Fame Class of 2025 alongside Typhoon as The Natural Disasters.

 Early life

 John Tenta was born in Surrey, British Columbia.
 Named after his father, he was a large baby weighing 11 pounds, 3 ounces at birth.
 Inspired by professional wrestlers Gene Kiniski and Don Leo Jonathan, Tenta decided to pursue wrestling at age 6.
 He learned freestyle wrestling at North Surrey Secondary, becoming a Canadian junior champion in 1981.
 Shortly after his 18th birthday, he finished sixth in the super-heavyweight category at the World Junior Wrestling Championships in Vancouver.
 Tenta won an athletic scholarship to Louisiana State University (LSU), where he competed in NCAA-level collegiate wrestling.
 At LSU he was nicknamed "Big John" Tenta, lettering on the Tiger varsity wrestling team and participating on the football team.
 LSU dropped varsity wrestling to comply with Title IX in 1985, forcing Tenta to choose a new sport.
 Tenta subsequently walked on to the LSU football team, where he participated as a defensive tackle in a few junior varsity contests.
-While working as a bouncer at The Bengal, a bar near the LSU campus, he was also referred to as a "silent giant."
+While working as a bouncer at The Bengal, a bar near the LSU campus, he was also referred to as a "silent giant".
 Tenta also played rugby union for the LSU Rugby Club.